webmyc/Respira-Tally/README.md

 - **Form Management** - View, edit, and delete forms
 - **Real-time Updates** - Instant feedback and validation
 - **Mobile Friendly** - Works on all devices

+## ❓ FAQ

+**Why not just use Tally’s AI builder?**
+Tally’s AI beta works inside their UI.
+Respira Forms Pro is automation-ready: it’s a CLI, API, and open-source toolkit with full JSON control, perfect for scripts, CI pipelines, or teams that need reproducible form definitions.

 ## 🤝 Contributing